Clothes Still Damp? How to Clean Your Dryer Moisture Sensor

 The Invisible Culprit: Dryer Sheets and Fabric Softener

 So, why does this clever system suddenly stop working?
 The answer is almost always sitting right on top of your washing machine: liquid fabric softener and dryer sheets.
 While these products make your clothes smell like a spring meadow and reduce static cling, they are notoriously hard on your laundry appliances.
+With laundry product concentrations reaching all-time highs as of 2026, residue buildup is happening faster than ever before.

 Dryer sheets are coated in a layer of stearic acid, animal fats, and synthetic conditioning agents.
 When exposed to the high heat of the dryer drum, these compounds melt and transfer onto your clothing.
 Unfortunately, they also transfer onto the inside of the dryer drum itself.